Technologies That Are Changing the Way Police Do Business

 Imagine an officer on foot patrol.
 As he walks down the street, his special glasses are recording and analyzing everything he sees.
 A built-in screen provides information about the businesses, homes, and vehicles he looks at, while facial recognition software provides real-time information about the people he passes, letting him know if anyone matches BOLO descriptions or if someone he is near has an outstanding warrant.

-While the first generation of Google's computer goggles may not have these capabilities, one can easily see that it's only a matter of time before officers on the street will be able to have built-in heads-up displays that provided them with a host of data to help them patrol more effectively and efficiently and keep them and their charges safe.
+While the first generation of Google's computer goggles may not have these capabilities, one can easily see that it's only a matter of time before officers on the street will have built-in heads-up displays that provide a host of data.
+This data can help patrol more effectively and efficiently and keep them and their charges safe.

 Police Use Social Media to Solve Crime and Engage the Public